PHart3/2-groups-agda/Final/README.md

 2. Add all lib files in the repo to your Agda libraries file.
 3. Type-check the file `Final-thms.agda`.

 The type-checking of this file is arduous.
-We have verfied that the type-checker finishes successfully on the following machine:
+We have verified that the type-checker finishes successfully on the following machine:

 *macOS Sequoia 15.4.1, Apple M1 chip, 16 GB of RAM*